audreywatters/About/curriculumvitae.md

 <p>---.
 "Pie, Oh My!" <i>Oregon Quarterly</i>.
 80.4 (2001): 8</p>
 <p>---.
 "We Can Lick the Upper Crust Pies as Political Pranks. <i>to the Quick Journal</i>.
 4 (2001): 7-20</p>
 <h3>    Presentations</h3>
+<p>Watters, Audrey, with Mako Hill and Philipp Schmidt.
+"Open Learning," MIT Media Lab, March 11, 2013.</p>
+<p>Watters, Audrey, "Whose Learning Is It Anyway?"
+WebWise, March 8, 2013</p>
+<p>Watters, Audrey, with Steve Weber, Steven Hodas, and Jess Bialecki, "Building Schools into the Innovation Ecosystem," SXSWedu, March 5, 2013</p>
+<p>Watters, Audrey, with Richard Culatta, Sir Jim Knight, and Rod Berger, "A Lord, a Lady and a Deputy Walk into a..."
+SXSWedu, March 5, 2013</p>
 <p>Watters, Audrey.
 "Who Owns Your Education Data?
 (And Why Does It Matter?"
 ETMOOC, February 26, 2013.</p>
 <p>---, panelist, Education and APIs, API Business and Strategy Conference, February 22, 2013</p>
 <p>---.
 "Who Owns Your Education Data?"
 Disrupting Higher Education, Trinity College February 19.
 2013.</p>